sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/3 - Sans, Sans, Sans, Sans, Sans, and the Subverse (and Sans) (AHITxUT Sansverse)/3 - A Dream of Dream.md

 "...
 What about the nightmare thing?"
 He asked sheepishly.

-"Snatcher or Hattie?
+"Visiting Snatcher or Hattie?
 They'll be fine," she waved off his concerns.

 ----